DmitryBondarenko1/solid-spoon/Console.md

 Note that along with Console, you can set your own colors and fonts for the Debugger and other IntelliJ IDEA components.

-You can always return to default color setting by clicking **Reset** in the top right corner of the menu.
+You can always return to default color settings by clicking **Reset** in the top right corner of the menu.

 **Running Console**